AdityaJNair/TaskScheduling/README.md

                 java -jar scheduler.jar "input graph" "processor count" "[OPTIONS]"

-NOTE: The University of Auckland's UG4 lab computers use JRE 1.7 by default at time of writing, and some libraries may be incompatible.
-To run the scheduler on such a machine, instead execute:

-                /usr/lib/jvm/jre1.8.0_45/bin/java -jar scheduler.jar "input graph" "processor count" "[OPTIONS]"

 Instructions for starting up program on your IDE:

 (1) Download the RunningGoatShorts folder into your workspace.